lich-uct/molpher-lib/doc/source/documentation/python/operations/FilterMorphsOper_doc.rst

         Each `ExplorationTree` instance keeps track of the number of morphs generated from each molecule in the tree.
-If there are `candidate morphs` in `ExplorationTree.candidates` such that more than `ExplorationParameters.max_morphs_total` number of morphs would be derived from the given molecule, then these `candidate morphs` will be filtered out.
+If there are `candidate morphs` in `ExplorationTree.candidates` such that more than `ExplorationData.max_morphs_total` number of morphs would be derived from the given molecule, then these `candidate morphs` will be filtered out.

     .. autoattribute:: DUPLICATES